Hope in God, Part 2

 Featured Offer

 Everyone longs for hope.
 Everyone needs love.
-And everyone needs something–or someone–to believe in.
+And everyone needs something—or someone—to believe in.
 The Christian life is marked by three enduring gifts—faith, hope, and love.
-In Grow in Faith, you’ll spend 30 days learning to trust God more deeply, anchoring your heart in His promises and strengthening your confidence in Him each day.
-This book can be read on its own or alongside Grow in Hope and Grow in Love as part of a devotional journey through the enduring gifts of faith, hope, and love.
+In this new devotional, Grow in Hope, you’ll spend 30 days discovering how to trust God’s promises, finding steady confidence and encouragement even through life’s uncertainties.

 About Open the Bible